Jim Cooper: Tenure

 In January 2013, Cooper was the only Democrat in the House to vote against an emergency bill to provide additional disaster and recovery funds in the wake of Hurricane Sandy after supporting the initial $30 billion in relief.

-In recent cycles, Cooper has consistently voted for someone other than Nancy Pelosi for speaker.
+In previous cycles, Cooper consistently voted for someone other than Nancy Pelosi for speaker.
 He cast his vote for Heath Shuler in 2011, Colin Powell in 2013, January 2015 and October 2015, and for Tim Ryan in 2017.
 He voted present in 2019.
 In 2021, Cooper broke his streak and voted for Pelosi.

 In 2017, Cooper worked with Republican Representative Mike Rogers of Alabama on a proposal to establish a Space Corps under the Department of the Air Force.
 This proposal passed in the House and then failed in the Senate.
 Two years later, a bill with very similar language was signed into law, creating the United States Space Force.

 On December 18, 2019, Cooper voted for both articles of impeachment against President Donald J. Trump.

 On January 13, 2021, Cooper voted for the second impeachment of Donald Trump.

 In January 2022, when the board of trustees of McMinn County Schools in Tennessee, in a 10-0 decision, removed the Pulitzer Prize-winning Holocaust graphic novel Maus from its curriculum for 8th grade English classes, overriding a State curriculum decision, Cooper was critical of the decision.
 He called the ban "outrageous" and "really shameful".

 Cooper served on the Strategic Forces Subcommittee and was one of the top Democrats in charge of both nuclear weapons and military satellites for many years.
 Although most of the work was classified, he wrote an article for War on the Rocks titled "Updating Space Doctrine: How to Avoid World War III", which advocated for the weaponization of space as a deterrence.
 Cooper was one of few Democrats who supported the Space Development Agency, to build space-based deterrence.
 He and his Republican counterpart, Doug Lamborn, also wrote "Let's Correct a Misperception about Nuclear Modernization" for Defense One.